wildmechanix/druid-io.github.io/docs/latest/Booting-a-production-cluster.md

 To check the state of the overlord, open up your browser and go to `#{OVERLORD_PUBLIC_IP_ADDR}:#{PORT}/console.html`.

-Next, go to `#{COORDINATOR_PUBLIC_IP_ADDR}:#{PORT}`.
+Next, go to `#{COORDINATOR_PUBLIC_IP_ADDR}:#{PORT}` (port 8080 by default).
 Click "View Information about the Cluster"->"Full Cluster View."
 You should now see the information about servers and segments.
 If the cluster runs correctly, Segment dimensions and Segment binaryVersion fields should be filled up.
 Allow few minutes for the segments to be processed.

 Now you should be able to query the data using broker's public IP address.